totm12/pyqgisdams/README.md

 ## Introduction
 Adapting the reverse site selection of the GeoDAR dataset/Perry's paper to pyQGIS and expanding (?).

-This repository provides a framework for the semi-autonomous implemetation of the dedeuplication by proximity methodology proposed in:
+This repository provides a framework for the semi-autonomous implemetation in Python of the dedeuplication by proximity methodology proposed in:
 >Godse, P. (2022).
 Improving Dam Datasets To Identify Micro-hydro Suitibility: Spatial Data Driven Approach.
 GEOM4005: Undergraduate Directed Study In Geomatics, Carleton University, student paper.

 ## Objectives